 - 1) Asset-level signing: To ensure the authenticity of the data a signing procedure at the level of the delivery point is put in place.
 The system operator will receive all parameters on an encrypted basis via the BSP on a daily basis.
 This is realized by having the BSP to buffer the individual asset level data for a day and send the 4 seconds data in a single batch towards the system operator, through an encrypted line.
 All parameters from the asset, BSP and Elia need to be signed at the level of the delivery point to ensure that these have not been changed by an unauthorized party. - 2) Installation of a data logger at the level of the delivery point: the mandatory installation of a DSO-owned data-logger for DSO delivery points at the level of the delivery point.
 This centralized architecture provides ex-post (or possibly close to real-time) all 4 second data directly from the delivery point.
-This is realized by having a data logger that captures and logs all relevant parameters, which then can be directly consulted by the system operator.
+This is realized by having a data logger that captures and logs all relevant parameters, which then can be directly consulted by the system operator. - 3) Real-time connection to a cloud-based communication platform: each non-CIPU delivery point is required to be directly connected in real-time to a cloud-based communication platform via a gateway for which minimal technical requirements will be identified.
+The delivery point sends every 4 seconds all required parameters to the communication platform, which then can be directly be consulted by the system operator.
+The architecture is - a.
+Secure, relying on widely accepted security practices - b.
+Easy to interface for clients.
+It uses standard connection methods and protocols, lowering the entry barriers for the aFRR market.

-A thorough analysis of both options is being performed by Elia and the DSOs for the delivery points connected to the DSO grid and will be elaborated upon in the implementation plan.
-Therefore exact modalities with regards to the configuration of ex-post data exchange will be publicly consulted with the market parties by means of the implementation plan.
+A thorough analysis of the abovementioned options is being performed by Elia and the DSOs for non-CIPU delivery points.
+Elia will elaborate upon in the implementation plan on the realtime connection to a cloud-based communication platform.
+The exact modalities will be publicly consulted with the market parties by means of the implementation plan.